skl7028320/UdaCity_DSA_P1/explanation_4.md

 ## Time complexity
 In the worst case that the user is not in the group, the whole tree structure is traversed and therefore the time complexity is O(n) where n is the number of elements in the tree including internal and external nodes.

+## Space complexity
+The space complexity is O(n) because for each element in the group, there is a bool value created.